Treatment for Addiction & Co-Occurring Disorders in Houston and Los Angeles

 Dual diagnosis treatment center will create an individualized treatment plan that meets each individual where they are and uses therapies that are most conducive to their recovery.

-What Does Dual Diagnosis Treatment Look Like at The Heights?
+What Does Dual Diagnosis Treatment Look Like at the Heights Treatment?

 We treat the following disorders at our dual diagnosis recovery center: